What works?

 If you are a person with an addiction problem then find your nearest 12-step group and turn up to a meeting.
 You will be welcome.
 Meetings differ and if the first one you try is not for you, then try a different one.
 You might like to get a 12-step book, plenty of choice available, but remember a key part of the programme is mutual support, so be sure to get to meetings.

-When evaluated against other addiction treatments attending 12-step meetings or twelve step facilitation are equally effective.
+When evaluated against other addiction treatments, attending 12-step meetings or 12-step facilitation is equally effective.
 It is usual to find equivalence between effective treatments, not least because the particular treatment plays a small part in the outcome.
-Most important to outcome are the person’s social capital before starting treatment and, if there is a practitioner involved, are they an effective therapist.
-In Project MATCH in the USA, however, AA/TSF did significantly better than the other two treatments on continuous abstinence, which is an exacting outcome measure…
+Most important to outcome is the person’s social capital before starting treatment and, if a practitioner is involved, are they effective?

 For those not continuously abstinent MATCH treatments still delivered excellent results: days abstinent at the end of treatment for TSF 87%, CBT 85%, MET 77% (TSF & CBT 12 sessions, MET 4 sessions).